ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}

-While provisioning, you can configure your virtual server instance (VSI) to enable it to attach or detach more than 127 (up to 500) data volumes from the user interface.
+While provisioning, you can configure your VSI to enable it to attach or detach more than 127 (up to 500) data volumes from the user interface.

-IBM i virtual machines in all the data centers except for the virtual machines in the `CHE01` data center support the configuration of large quantity of data volumes.
+IBM i virtual machines in all data centers except `CHE01` support the configuration of a large quantity of data volumes.
 Configuring the large quantity of data volumes is supported only on {{site.data.keyword.off-prem}}.
 {: note}